alianoroozi/NutriSense/README.md

 # NutriSense
-Provides smart and sensible dietary nutrition advice.

-# NutriSense

 NutriSense is an AI-driven question-answering assistant providing smart and sensible dietary nutrition advice.
-Using advanced language models and a knowledge base from the *Encyclopedia of Human Nutrition*, NutriSense answers questions on nutrition, aiding users with reliable, evidence-based information.
+Using OpenAI gpt-4o and a knowledge base from the *Encyclopedia of Human Nutrition*, NutriSense answers questions on nutrition, aiding users with reliable, evidence-based information.

 ## Key Features
 - **Retrieval-Augmented Generation (RAG)**: NutriSense uses RAG to search and retrieve relevant nutrition information from an encyclopedia knowledge base.